- 29 Jan 2025

 Virtual Reality | A mobile device with Virtual Reality capabilities. |

-eReader | Similar to a Tablet, yet in most cases with an eInk screen.
-For example, a Kindle. |
+eReader | Similar to a Tablet, but typically features an eInk screen, such as a Kindle. |

 Set-top box | A connected device that enables interaction using a TV-sized screen. |

-TV | A device with a large screen to watch content.
-It usually comes with a Set-top box. |
+TV | A device with a large screen for watching content, usually accompanied by a Set-top box. |

 Home Appliance | A home appliance, such as a fridge. |